 - 1 teaspoon vanilla extract

-- 3/4 cup coconut flour
+- 2 tablespoons coconut flour

-- 2 teaspoons baking soda
+- 1 teaspoon baking soda

 - 1/2 teaspoon salt

 - Cool in the pan for 10 minutes.
 Turn out onto a rack and cool completely.
+Enjoy!

 This post was originally published on 2/18/2013.
 It was republished with new photos and instructions 6/23/2020.